ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 {% include image.html img="/img/blockchain/block-ncore-mined.png" %}

 # Blockchain
 A blockchain is a chain of blocks.
 The current block takes the hash of the previous block.
-The chain breaks when you to modify a value, this is exactly why they describe the blockchain as immutable.
+The chain breaks when you modify a value, this is exactly why they describe the blockchain as immutable.
 It is append only.

 {% include image.html img="/img/blockchain/blockchain.png" %}

 # Distributed
 If you had full control over the Blockchain it would only be a matter of time until you had altered an entry and cheated the system.
-Therefore the blockchain is also distributed this means that there must be an agreement for every new entry.
+Therefore the blockchain is also distributed; this means that there must be an agreement for every new entry.
 When you would try to modify something from the past the chain would be broken.
 {% include image.html img="/img/blockchain/distributed.png" %}

 # Tokens